denisamihut/HealthyApp/README.md

-# Health
+# MonitorApp
 - This is an app that displays BMI info

 # Owner
 - Mihut Denisa Georgiana
 - 16.08.2022
+- Lang: EN

 # Sources
-- [checkyourhealth.org](http://www.checkyourhealth.org/eat-healthy/cal_calculator.php): Used to calculate calorie deficits in order to gain weight
+- http://www.checkyourhealth.org/eat-healthy/cal_calculator.php: Used to calculate calorie deficits in order to gain weight
-- [healthyweight.health.gov.au](http://healthyweight.health.gov.au/wps/portal/Home/get-started/are-you-a-healthy-weight/bmi/): Data stripped into BMIDetailsActivity, equation used in BMIActivity
+- http://healthyweight.health.gov.au/wps/portal/Home/get-started/are-you-a-healthy-weight/bmi/: Data stripped into BMIDetailsActivity, equation used in BMIActivity
-- [PhilJay's MPAndroidChart Library](https://github.com/PhilJay/MPAndroidChart): The graphing library used in GraphFragment
+- https://github.com/PhilJay/MPAndroidChart: The graphing library used in GraphFragment

 # Features
 - MVVM Architecture